technicated/ts-enums/README.md

         ?
 Color.green()
         : Color.blue()
     }
-  })
+  }
 })
 ```

-This has the same mini-issue of the prototype declaration: if you need to refer to your enum inside of the type methods, you must receive it as a parameter of the `makeType` function in order to avoid the `"'your enum' implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer."` error.
-For more details, see the [section about adding the prototype](#adding-a-prototype).
+Defining the type has not the same mini-issue of the [prototype declaration](#adding-a-prototype): you can directly refer to the enum type in the methods definition, so TypeScript can correctly reason about your types.

 # Introducing generics

 The most powerful abstractions come from generics, and luckily TypeScript has them!
-However, to correctly integrate generics with `ts-enums`, you need to do an extra step to help the comiler digest and "pass down" the information about the generic types.
+However, to correctly integrate generics with `ts-enums`, you need to do an extra step to help the compiler digest and "pass down" the information about the generic types.